abuck2/ecology_simulations/README.md

-# simulations
-Moran processes and simulations

-In "simulation" folder :
+# In "simulation" folder :
 # Model
 A simple agent-based model on a toroidal grid